Bato (Dardanian chieftain)

 Bato (ruled c.
 206 – 176 BC) was an Illyrian king of the Dardanian State.
 Bato was the son of Longarus whom he succeeded and the brother of Monunius II who ruled after him.
-Bato fought alongside the Romans against Macedon during the Second Macedonian War.
-Bato is known for using advanced war tactics against Athenagoras.
-Bato became a major threat to the Macedonians but after the war was over Dardanian and Roman relations soon diminished.
+Bato fought alongside the Romans against Macedon during the Second Macedonian War; he became a major threat to the Macedonians, and is known for using advanced war tactics against Athenagoras, However, after the war was over relations between Rome and the Dardanians soon deteriorated.

 Military activities

 When the Romans returned to Illyria in 200 BC under the experienced commander P. Sulpicius Galba, they expected support from their former allies.
-After the Roman victories many kings, enemies of Macedonia came to the Roman camp: Pleuratus of the Ardiaean Kingdom, Amynander, king of the Athamanians and Bato of the Dardanian State.
-The Roman commander told them he would call on their help when his army had entered Macedonia.
+After the Roman victories many kings, enemies of Macedonia came to the Roman camp: Pleuratus III of the Ardiaean Kingdom, Amynander, king of the Athamanians and Bato of the Dardanian State.
+The Roman commander told them he would call on their help when his army entered Macedonia.
 Bato was hoping that with the territorial gains Rome had achieved, he would have Paeonia under his control.

 Philip V anticipated that the Romans line of advance would be in the Erigon valley and he was determined to protect his flanks from raids by Roman allies, the Aetolians in the south and Bato's forces in the north.
 He ordered his son Perseus to blockade the pass leading into Pelagonia.
 When the Romans made their move Philip recalled the troops under Perseus, and his cavalry defeat at Ottobolus on the river Erigon, though not a major reverse, was the outcome of a gamble after learning that Pleuratus' and Bato's armies had crossed the passes in strength and were already in Macedonia.
 In 199 BC Pleuratus and Bato took advantage of Philip's engagement in a war with the Romans on the western borders of kingdom.
 Though the invasions were concerted, it was the Dardanians who did the most damage.
 As soon as the Romans left to winter in Apollonia, Philip sent his general Athenagoras against the Dardania army, which was returning home laden with booty.